wuyang1002431655/tango_with_django_19/manuscript/chapter8-templates.md

 		{% endif %}
 	{% endblock %}

+W> ### Loading `staticfiles`
+W>
+W> You'll need to make sure you add `{% load staticfiles %}` to the top of **each template** that makes use of static media.
+If you don't, you'll get an error!
+Django template modules must be imported individually for each template that requires them.
+If you've programmed before, this works somewhat differently from object orientated programming languages such as Java, where imports cascade down inheriting classes.
 Notice how we used the `url` template tag to refer to `rango/<category-name>/add_page/` URL pattern.
 The `category.slug` is passed through as a parameter to the `url` template tag and Django's Template Engine will produce the correct URL for us.

 Now that we inherit from `rango/base.html`, the `category.html` template is much cleaner extending the `title_block` and `body_block` blocks.
 You don't need a well-formatted HTML document because `base.html` provides all the groundwork for you.
 All you're doing is plugging in additional content to the base template to create the complete, rendered HTML document which is sent to the client's browser.
 This rendered HTML document will then conform to the standards, containing components such as the document type declaration on the first line.